-Next Available Public Course Dates for Maintenance Planning and Scheduling Course
+Next Available Public Course Dates for Maintenance Planning and Scheduling for Improved Reliability and Uptime Course

 A poorly maintained asset, whether it’s a substation, refinery or oil and gas facility or a piece of machinery simply cannot produce what it was originally designed to do.
 Unfortunately, many senior managers in technical fields have a weak understanding of the role that good maintenance planning and scheduling practices play in the economic success of a company.

 Added to this lack of understanding is the reality that most organisations simply do not have a proper maintenance planning and scheduling function, and those that do are often frustrated because it doesn’t work like it should!

 Maintenance planning and scheduling is a critical part of today’s pro-active maintenance equation…and if you are reading this thinking that it doesn’t work like this in your maintenance department then let me tell you that it should!

 Sadly, during tough economic times (like the ones we find ourselves in now), the very first part of the corporate budget that gets cut is training and the second is often maintenance-related projects.
 This is a huge mistake to make, because not only should we be empowering people through training and education, but halting improvement initiatives means that many asset lifecycles are severely shortened.

 The reason why maintenance projects are put on the backburner during uncertain financial times is because ill-informed senior executives often see production as the primary focus and maintenance tasks as simply a cost centre of burden.
 Production, however, isn’t the be all and end all of business; profitability is.
 And profitability is the result of good maintenance and good production coming together.